 Journalism is one of the most popular majors at Northwestern, and for good reason.
 There are many programs in place to ensure that students are well-prepared for careers as journalists.
 Some of these programs include:

-- Medill Justice Program - Students examine potentially wrong convictions and look into criminal justice issues.
+- Medill Justice Program—Students examine potentially wrongful convictions and look into criminal justice issues.

 Special courses offered through the school include interesting electives like “The Googlization of America” and “Journalism in a Networked World.”
 Finally, Northwestern hosts one of the top graduate journalism programs in the country in addition to an awesome creative writing program.